 There’s a term that was originally associated with journalism: “burying the lede.”
 It refers to a story that fails to emphasize the most important information up front.

 This is just as relevant in copywriting as it is in journalism, probably even more so.
-Whether it’s your website copy, your blog, or a sales email, your readers don’t have an infinite attention span.
+Whether it’s your website copy, your blog, or a white paper, your readers don’t have an infinite attention span.
 In all likelihood, you have a very short time to hook them and move them toward your call to action.